Create a security group rule

 -

-Edit the content of the file - delete or add the required number of blocks with rules, specify parameters for each rule:
+Edit the file content—delete or add the required number of rule blocks, and specify the parameters for each rule:

 -